The work of Jones: Introduction

 My references will include copies of ten handwritten letters from Jones to me, and one from Jones to Louis Kauffman, that are posted on the web so that interested readers can look at them and witness a piece of the creative process itself.
 The letters have not been discussed elsewhere, and since this article is a memorial tribute to Jones, it seemed like an appropriate place to fill that gap.

-{\bf Acknowledgements:} I thank Louis Kauffman for inviting me to write this paper; Robion Kirby and Sheila Newberry for posting the letters from Jones to me on the {\it Celebratio Mathematica} website; and Kenneth Birman, for reading an early version of this manuscript and helping me to improve it.
+{\bf Acknowledgements:} I thank Louis Kauffman for inviting me to write this paper; Sofia Lambropoulou for help with the manuscript; Robion Kirby and Sheila Newberry for posting the letters from Jones to me on the {\it Celebratio Mathematica} website; Martha Jones for pointing out a place where my memory regarding the letters was clearly incorrect; and Kenneth Birman, for reading an early version of this manuscript and helping me to improve it.